Vietnam.vn - Nền tảng quảng bá Việt Nam

 Associate Professor, Dr. Le Hong Hanh (Vietnam Lawyers Association) shared that the 2024 Land Law with many new amendments and supplements, including amendments and supplements to regulations on management and use of public land by public service units and state-owned enterprises in particular, will certainly contribute to improving the effectiveness and efficiency of land management and use, and combating waste and violations in the use of public land in this area.

-Dr. Nguyen Van Quyen, Chairman of the Vietnam Lawyers Association, hopes that the National Assembly will continue to strengthen supervision of contents related to the implementation of policies and laws on management and handling of suspended projects, violations of land and investment laws, especially public land areas; the Government and the Prime Minister will direct ministries, branches and localities to promptly complete the review, statistics and synthesis of complete information, data and lists of projects violating land laws, thereby having solutions to handle and overcome losses and waste in land management and use.
+Dr. Nguyen Van Quyen, President of the Vietnam Lawyers Association, hopes that the National Assembly will continue to strengthen supervision of contents related to the implementation of policies and laws on management and handling of suspended projects, violations of land and investment laws, especially public land areas; the Government and the Prime Minister will direct ministries, branches and localities to promptly complete the review, statistics and synthesis of complete information, data and lists of projects violating land laws, thereby having solutions to handle and overcome losses and waste in land management and use.

 On the other hand, the Ministry of Natural Resources and Environment, ministries, branches and localities continue to improve mechanisms, policies and regulations related to land management and use, including proposing to raise administrative penalties to a higher level to limit violations in land management and use; strengthen land management, exploitation and use; enhance the role, responsibility and awareness of compliance with land laws of a number of cadres and civil servants; promptly overcome shortcomings and limitations in land management, exploitation and use, ensuring economical, effective and sustainable exploitation, reducing loss and waste of resources and state resources.